<<Previous | Story Intro | Return to Stories | Next >>

 Daniel stepped forward.
 "Thank you for your concern.
 It gives us hope that not all of the people of Kelowna feel toward us the way that Commander Hale and his associates do."

 Dreylock shook her head.
 "I haven’t even been allowed to tell anyone that you’re here.
-I do have my ways of spreading the news, though," she said, her eyes twinkling.
+I have my ways of spreading the news, though," she said, her eyes twinkling.
 "I’m certain that by tomorrow the headlines will be heralding your arrival."

 Casey glanced at Daniel.
 She wanted to make it to the gallery opening; to be there for, and with, Tiesha when the artwork was judged and the winner announced.

 He wasn’t unaware of his Wife’s gaze, nor the reason for the worry in her green eyes.
-"I do hope that you, and Commander Hale, understand that we need to return home tomorrow.
+"I hope that you, and Commander Hale, understand that we need to return home tomorrow.
 Unless we’re to be held here against our will."

 "Of course not!"
 Dreylock exclaimed.
 "I give you my word."